 1958 Dean Martin – Volare

-In the US, a song typically gets recorded and released and competes for sales.
-For some reason, Europeans love having song competitions where artists perform new songs and compete for prizes.
+Europeans love having song competitions where artists perform new songs and compete for prizes.
 One such competition in Italy was the Sanremo Music Festival.
-The festival was first held in 1951, and it is still held annually.
+The festival was first held in 1951, and it is still an important event each year.